The Peninsula New York: Basements and first story

 The ground-floor public rooms were double-height spaces.
 The Gotham Hotel was not built with a public lobby.
-Instead, two revolving doors on 55th Street led to a square foyer with Caen stone walls and columns, a brown-and-gold ceiling, and a bronze chandelier.
+Instead, two revolving doors on 55th Street led to the foyer, a square space with Caen stone walls and columns, a brown-and-gold ceiling, and a bronze chandelier.
 To the right of the foyer was the hotel's office and the writing room, while to the left was an iron-and-glass partition that separated the foyer from the original dining room.
 The writing room was decorated in red, gold, and green and led to a telephone and telegraph room, as well as a stairway leading to a bar in the basement.
 Next to the writing room was a hallway, which had its own entrance on 55th Street and led to the original ballroom on the second floor.
+A square palm room connected the writing room with a dining room.
+The palm room had marble columns with Corinthian capitals; a leaded-glass skylight with green panels; and a bronze chandelier.

 The dining room measured 40 by 100 ft across, with a ceiling measuring 22 ft high, and had seats for 400 people.
 Modeled after the Doge's Palace in Venice, it was decorated in green and red, with walnut wainscoting, as well as columns supporting a coffered ceiling.
 The dining room also had French doors leading to an outdoor terrace facing Fifth Avenue.
 The original furniture was designed in the Georgian style.
-A square palm room connected the dining room and writing room.
-The palm room had marble columns with Corinthian capitals; a leaded-glass skylight with green panels; and a bronze chandelier.

 Most of the original dining room was demolished in May 1938, when five storefronts were constructed along Fifth Avenue; the original office was converted to a new dining room at that time.

+Second and third stories

-As a result of the modifications, the modern hotel's lobby is on the second floor, above the storefronts.
+As a result of the mid-20th-century modifications, the modern hotel's lobby is on the second floor, above the storefronts.
 The lobby was described as having a double stair and a chandelier hanging from a Renaissance-style ceiling.
 The Peninsula New York has a small lobby to discourage loitering.
 Because of the small size of the site, the lobby, lounges, and reception desk are on different levels.
+Following a 2024 renovation, the lobby was described as a double-height space with a grand staircase.